SqliteModernCpp/sqlite_modern_cpp/README.md

 		ps << tmp;

 		// now you can execute it with `operator>>` or `execute()`.
-		// If the statment was executed once it will not be executed again when it goes out of scope.
+		// If the statement was executed once it will not be executed again when it goes out of scope.
 		// But beware that it will execute on destruction if it wasn't executed! ps >> [&](int a,int b){ ... };

 		// after a successfull execution the statment needs to be reset to be execute again.
-This will reset the bound values too! ps.reset();
+This will reset the bound values too! ps->reset();

-		// If you dont need the returned values you can execute it like this ps.execute(); // the statment will not be reset!
+		// If you dont need the returned values you can execute it like this ps->execute(); // the statment will not be reset!

 		// there is a convinience operator to execute and reset in one go ps++;

-		// To disable the execution of a statment when it goes out of scope and wasn't used ps.used(true); // or false if you want it to execute even if it was used
+		// To disable the execution of a statment when it goes out of scope and wasn't used ps->used(true); // or false if you want it to execute even if it was used

 		// Usage Example: